Best Fishing Float Tubes Under $250

 Additional storage is available on the rear of the backrest in the large mesh stuff pocket, which features a drawcord closure and two interior zip pockets.
 Other beneficial details include the mesh stripping apron with fish ruler.
 A rugged PVC bottom provides abrasion resistance and safeguards from puncture.
 The Cumberland also includes adjustable backpacking shoulder straps.
 Classic Accessories rates the Cumberland for up to 350 lbs.

 The only downside in our eyes is the lack of padding on the backpacking shoulder straps.
 The straps are easy to use and won’t be troublesome for shorter walks.
 But if you plan on hiking longer distances and shoulder padding is one of your must-have features, you might want to consider adding shoulder strap pads.
-But despite that one very minor shortcoming, we feel the Cumberland from Classic Accessories is a fantastic float tube for an amazing price.
+But despite that one very minor shortcoming, we feel the Cumberland float tube from Classic Accessories is a fantastic fishing float tube for an amazing price.

-Our second choice of best float tubes under $250 is the Outcast Fishcat 4-LCS.
+Our second choice of best fly fishing float tubes under $250 is the Outcast Fishcat 4-LCS.
 Outcast produces a diverse line of watercraft.
 And from personal float tubes to large fishing rafts, the Outcast name is synonymous with the highest quality of inflatable watercraft.
 The Fishcat 4 carries on that fine tradition, delivering solid build quality and a stable platform to cast from.

 The Fishcat 4 comes with a thick foam seat with an adjustable foam backrest.
 Outcast has provided the option to swap out the foam seat for an inflatable seat if desired.

 Preference varies, but we prefer the foam seat over the inflatable version due to the higher ride it provides.
 But an inflatable seat is less bulky and can be deflated for the sake of easier hiking.
+That should be a consideration if you are looking for the best fly fishing float tube for easy hiking to remote locations.

 The Fishcat 4 features rugged, puncture resistant pontoons manufactured by the top-notch air chamber producer, Aire.
 Aire has a reputation for excellence in the world of inflatable watercraft.
 The Fishcat 4 features two roomy cargo pockets with centered zippers mounted on top of each pontoon.

 The online reviews for the Fishcat 4 are very positive, with 89% of the reviewers giving it 4 or 5 stars.
 Reviewers laud the comfort and quality of the Fishcat 4 with comments like “ floats very high”, “fastest float tube I’ve ever used”, and “one of the top tubes for a reason.”
+There is no denying that Outcast is one of the best float tube designers in the world.

 The few drawbacks of the Fishcat 4 are that it is missing drink holders, a seat back mesh pouch, and backpack straps are not included with this float tube.
 However, Outcast offers these shoulder straps available from Amazon.com and D rings are located under the seat to provide backpack strap attachment points.